Home » Easy » Repurposed Pallet Coffee Cup Rack

 Since I didn’t have any black hooks, I spray-painted some nickel ones with Krylon ColorMaster.

-I was so excited to finish my first pallet project I hung it on the fence to take a picture to share with my friends!
+I was thrilled to complete my first pallet project, so I hung it on the fence to take a picture to share with my friends!

-I absolutely LOVE how this project turned out.
+I LOVE how this project turned out.
 I’m itching to find another great pallet for my next project.
-Those who know me well know a little secret about me: I do not drink coffee!
+Those who know me well are aware of a little secret about me: I don’t drink coffee.

 I would love for you to pin this project so that others will see how easy it is to do these large stenciled signs.